 This project has been funded by grants from the California Resources Agency.
 Additionally, The Sierra Fund has worked with community members to provide the cash flow necessary to finance the project.
 Many members of the community stepped forward to provide short-term cash flow loans to help build the Tribute Trail.

-This phase also includes some trail building to connect the new bridge to the existing trail system, plus some educational signage and work to remove invasive species and replant with native plants to improve forest health.
+This phase also included some trail building to connect the new bridge, to the existing trail system, plus some educational signage and work to remove invasive species and replant with native plants to improve forest health.

 Phase 1 (completed in 2011)

-Phase I of the project, now complete, has provided Nevada City with miles of new trail, a new pedestrian footbridge, and over 100 acres of restored vegetation in the Deer Creek Watershed.
+Phase I of the project provided Nevada City with miles of new trail, a new pedestrian footbridge, and over 100 acres of restored vegetation in the Deer Creek Watershed.

-Funded in 2005 by the CA Resources Agency with Proposition 50 bond funds, the phase was a unique collaborative effort among local organizations including: Sierra Streams Institute, the City of Nevada City, the Tsi-Akim Maidu Tribe, the Natural Heritage Institute, the Bureau of Land Management, Yuba Bear Land Trust, Greater Champion Neighborhood Association and the Chinese Quarter Society and Save Our Historic Canals.
+Funded in 2005 by the CA Resources Agency with Proposition 50 bond funds, this phase was a unique collaborative effort among local organizations including: Sierra Streams Institute, the City of Nevada City, the Tsi-Akim Maidu Tribe, the Natural Heritage Institute, the Bureau of Land Management, Bear Yuba Land Trust, Greater Champion Neighborhood Association and the Chinese Quarter Society and Save Our Historic Canals.